Washington D.C. Student Stabbed By 12-Year-Old Classmate, Suspect Not Arrested Due To Diplomatic Immunity

 — Paul Wagner (@Fox5Wagner) September 5, 2017

-Despite the 12-year-old suspect’s diplomatic immunity, The New York Post reports that Washington D.C. police officers are attempting to bring the girl to some semblance of justice after an attack that left her classmate stabbed and hospitalized.
-Reportedly, officers with the department have reached out to the U.S. State Department as well as the Washington D.C.
-Attorney General’s Office work on possible charges.
+Despite the 12-year-old suspect’s diplomatic immunity, the New York Post reports that Washington, D.C., police officers are attempting to bring the girl to some semblance of justice after an attack that left her classmate stabbed and hospitalized.
+Reportedly, officers with the department have reached out to the U.S. State Department as well as the Washington, D.C., Attorney General’s Office to work on possible charges.

 However, in order for the 12-year-old diplomat’s daughter to be charged under U.S. law, her home country would have to agree to waive her diplomatic immunity first.
-Not surprisingly, many American’s are fuming over the lack of charges in the disturbing case of school violence.
+Not surprisingly, many Americans are fuming over the lack of charges in the disturbing case of school violence.

 Stuff like this makes me feel like a second class citizen in my own country.
 I could be attacked with impunity.
 Sick.